Blog

 How Improving Operational Efficiency Saved an Industry

-by Lee Gliddon As the Millennium arrived nuclear operators in the United States had an average planned plant outage time of 36 days.
+As the Millennium arrived nuclear operators in the United States had an average planned plant outage time of 36 days.
 Every day they were not producing electricity they lost $1.5 million.
-Under the strain of cheap natural gas, the nuclear industry had...
+Under the strain of cheap natural gas, the nuclear industry had to do better,...

 No One Likes to Be Retrained